 Your tattooist has already applied the first layer and explained to you how to use the film during your sessions, here is a reminder of what you need to do when you get home:

 - Once applied, the first piece of Dermalize Protective Tattoo Film can be left on the skin up to max 24 hours, the exact time will depend on the amount of fluids that the wound exudes: this will vary from person to person and from the genre of tattoo.
 If you feel uncomfortable, or develop any irritation around the film - remove it and follow the aftercare instructions without the Dermalize film (see above).

 - After 24h take the Dermalize film off (you might want to use warm water to soften the film), wash your tattoo with warm water and mild soap, pat dry with paper towels and leave to dry for 5 min.

-- After that cut the sheet of Dermalize into strips and apply then on the skin as shown during your session, try to overlap them a little bit to avoid uncovered gaps and make a better seal.
+- After that use the fresh Dermalize sheet given to you on the skin as shown during your session, try to overlap strips if needed to avoid uncovered gaps and make a better seal.

 - Keep the second layer for around 3 days.
-After 3 days take it off, wash with warm water and mild soap, pat dry with paper towels and apply your aftercare cream (continue as per the instructions above without the Dermalize film from there on).
+After 3 days take it off, wash with warm water and mild soap, pat dry with paper towels and apply your aftercare cream.

-- Wash the tattoo 3 times per day and apply the cream right after.
+- Wash the tattoo 3 times per day, pat dry it and apply the aftercare cream right after until your tattoo is fully healed.
 Do not pick or scratch the tattoo and try to stay away from animals if you have any to minimise the risk of infection.